KaziRuholKabir/Self-Practicing-Android-Project/README.md

  <p><strong>OTP:</strong></p>
- <p>After Entering Phone no a cerification code will be sent to that number and user have to enter to verify there number.
+ <p>After Entering Phone no a verification code will be sent to that number and user have to enter to verify there number.
 This service is provided by the firebase</p>
  <br>
    <br>
  <p align="center">